platformsh/platformsh-docs/docs/src/integrations/source/gitlab.md

 ## Types of environments

-Environments based on GitLab **merge requests** will have the correct 'parent' environment on Platform.sh;
+Environments based on GitLab **merge requests** have the correct 'parent' environment on Platform.sh;
-they will be activated automatically with a copy of the parent's data (unless you have set the option `merge-requests-clone-parent-data` to false).
+they're activated automatically with a copy of the parent's data (unless you have set the option `merge-requests-clone-parent-data` to false).

-However, environments based on (non-merge-request) **branches** cannot have parents;
+However, environments based on (non-merge-request) **branches** can't have parents;
-they will inherit directly from your default branch and start inactive by default.
+they inherit directly from your default branch and start inactive by default.

 ## Clones and commits